SvarDOS/edrdos/README.md

  - the [OpenWatcom](https://github.com/open-watcom/open-watcom-v2) toolchain,
    version 1.9 or later.

+This kernel is used by the [SvarDOS](http://svardos.org) distribution as its default kernel.

 ## Kernel flavors
 The EDR kernel may be built in different flavors.
 The historic one